JGoutin/airfs/docs/api_storage_swift.rst

 ``swiftclient.client.Connection`` class from ``python-swiftclient`` Python library.

-This example show the mount of OpenStack Swift with the minimal configuration:
+This example shows the mount of OpenStack Swift with a minimal configuration:

 .. code-block:: python